 Furthermore, using real-time quaking-induced conversion (RT-QuIC), an assay commonly used for ultrasensitive detection of oligomeric and aggregated forms of α-syn monitored by the fluorescence signal emitted by thioflavin T (ThT), we observed an increase in ThT signal in the insoluble fraction extracted from the SN of hα-syn mice, as well as in the positive control (recombinant PFF + α-syn monomers), reflecting the presence of pathological hα-syn forms in the SN (Fig. 4G).
 No significant ThT signal was detected in the insoluble fractions extracted from the mTurq group, nor in the negative controls (recombinant α-syn monomers or PFF alone) (Fig. 4G).
-Finally, using a filter retardation assay, we validated that the increase in ThT signal in the insoluble fraction from hα-syn mice and α-syn PFFs, observed at the lastest timepoint of the RT-QuIC, is indeed reflecting an enhanced accumulation of aggregated α-syn (Fig. 4H).
+Finally, using a filter retardation assay, we validated that the increase in ThT signal in the insoluble fraction from hα-syn mice and α-syn PFFs, observed at the latest timepoint of the RT-QuIC, is indeed reflecting an enhanced accumulation of aggregated α-syn ([F (4, 10) = 14.82, p=0.0003]) (Fig. 4H).
 Altogether, our data demonstrate that, hα-syn overexpression induces the formation of discrete pathological hα-syn oligomers in the midbrain, thus mimicking a cardinal hallmark of PD neuropathology.

 Dopaminergic neuronal loss is associated with neuroinflammatory response in the substantia nigra

 A growing body of evidence indicates that α-syn-induced toxicity is commonly associated with a neuroinflammatory process characterized by the activation of microglia (microgliosis) (53-55) and reactive astrocytes (astrogliosis) in the SN (56, 57).
 To investigate if such inflammatory reaction was induced by the systemic hα-syn overexpression in the mouse SN, we assessed microglia activation by quantifying the morphological shift from small soma with ramified processes to the morphology of amoeboid cells with shorter and fewer processes (58, 59).
-Analysis of Iba1+ microglia morphology in different brain regions, 3-months post-injection, showed a significant and selective decrease of the total processes’ length in hα-syn mouse midbrain, while no such effect was observed in the other brain regions (cortex, striatum, and hippocampus), nor in mTurq mouse brains (Fig. 5A and B).
-It is important to mention that the neuroinflammatory reaction appears to be progressive and to exacerbate with time, as the effect of hα-syn overexpression on Iba1 morphology in the SN was only observed at 3-months post-injection and not at earlier time points (2-weeks post-injection) (Fig. 5C).
-Moreover, hα-syn-induced changes of the microglia morphology was also associated with microgliosis in the SN, reflected by an increase Iba1+ cell density, at 3- months post-injection (Fig. 5D and E).
+Analysis of Iba1+ microglia morphology in different brain regions, 3-months post-injection, showed a significant and selective decrease of the total processes’ length in hα-syn mouse midbrain [effect of brain region: F(3, 31) = 29.16, p < 0.0001; effect of group: F(1, 31) = 13.59, p = 0.0009; hα-syn vs. mTurq, SN: p < 0.0001], while no such effect was observed in the other brain regions (cortex, striatum, and hippocampus), nor in mTurq mouse brains [hα-syn vs. mTurq, cortex: p > 0.9999; striatum: p > 0.9999; hippocampus: p > 0.9999] (Fig. 5A and B).
+It is important to mention that the neuroinflammatory reaction appears to be progressive and to exacerbate with time, as the effect of hα-syn overexpression on Iba1 morphology in the SN was only observed at 3-months post-injection and not at earlier time points (2-weeks post-injection) ([F(3, 16) = 14.46, p < 0.0001; 3 months vs. 2 weeks: p < 0.0001]) (Fig. 5C).
+Moreover, hα-syn-induced changes of the microglia morphology was also associated with microgliosis in the SN, reflected by an increase Iba1+ cell density, at 3- months post-injection [(Fig. 5D) effect of group: F (1, 31) = 1.343, p = 0.2553; hα-syn vs. mTurq: p < 0.0001 and (Fig. 5E) F(3, 16) = 21.37, p < 0.0001; hα-syn vs. mTurq: p < 0.0001] (Fig. 5D and E).